buk7456/FreeTX/doc/receiver_config.md

 # Receiver
-Each receiver supports maximum of 10 channels.
+Each receiver supports up to 10 channels.
 To use all the 20 channels, two receivers are required.

 ## Binding to a receiver
 A receiver can be bound as either a main receiver or a secondary receiver.